The following guide answers the question Can you Buy Neuralink Stock?

 Can You Buy Stock in Neuralink?

 Currently no, you cannot buy stock in Neuralink, but you will be able to purchase shares in any future IPO.
-Based on share count, the price could range from $5-10 per share.
+Based on the share count, the price could approach $24 per share.

 It’s a wonderful question to ask because Musk has heavily rewarded his Tesla investors and could make Neuralink IPO investors a fortune!
 Keep your eyes out for any future movement in the company.